Unimatrix Zero

 "Unimatrix Zero" is a two-part episode of Star Trek: Voyager, the cliffhanger between 26th episode of the sixth season and the first episode of the seventh season.
-Starfleet's USS Voyager stranded on the other side of the Galaxy, once again encounters a race of cybernetic organisms called the Borg as the ship journeys back to Earth.
+Starfleet's USS Voyager, stranded on the other side of the Galaxy, once again encounters a race of cybernetic organisms called the Borg as the ship journeys back to Earth.

-This was a two-part episode, aired separately; it features the Borg Queen played by actress Susanna Thompson.
+The two parts aired separately.
+The story features the Borg Queen, played by Susanna Thompson.

 Plot

 Part I

-Seven of Nine dreams of a beautiful forest, which in reality is subconscious realm inhabited by the minds of certain Borg drones during their regeneration periods.
+Seven of Nine dreams of a beautiful forest, which in reality is a subconscious realm inhabited by the minds of certain Borg drones during their regeneration periods.
 Only a few drones possess the recessive gene required to experience the realm called Unimatrix Zero.

 In the utopian Unimatrix Zero, Borg of various species and ages (including children) exist as their individual, unassimilated selves while regenerating on their Borg ships; when not regenerating, they revert to normal drones with no memory of time spent there.
 The Borg Queen is aware of Unimatrix Zero, considering it a disease, and destroys drones discovered capable of visiting there.
 However, the process of detecting affected drones is time consuming and she is eager to find a faster method of finding and deactivating them.
 Those who are detected are deactivated, dismembered, and studied in an effort to speed up the search.

 Seven of Nine journeys with Captain Janeway, thanks to a double mind-meld performed by Tuvok, to Unimatrix Zero and reverts to Annika Hansen, her human identity before assimilation.
 She discovers she used to visit Unimatrix Zero when she belonged to the Borg Collective.
 Her forgotten lover Axum made contact with her so she may help them; the inhabitants of Unimatrix Zero have developed a masking nanovirus to inoculate them from detection by the Queen, but it can only be administered from the corporeal world.
 Seven is overwhelmed by her new-found emotions and denies them but eventually finds acceptance.
 If Unimatrix Zero cannot be stopped in the real world, the Queen plans to destroy it from within by sending drones to kill the subconscious, unassimilated drones.

 As Voyager plans to help the Unimatrix drones, the Borg Queen makes contact to offer Janeway transwarp technology if Janeway ceases to help the Unimatrix drones.
 Janeway refuses and plans to infiltrate a Borg ship on her own and release a version of the nanovirus, now modified to allow the Unimatrix Zero drones to retain their memories and stage a resistance.
 After being blackmailed by Chakotay (he threatens to have the Doctor remove her from command if she insists on going alone), she, Tuvok and B'Elanna penetrate the Borg cube to reach the central plexus and administer the nanovirus but are caught.
 Voyager leaves them to be assimilated.